jimburton/scrabble/chapters/Chapter1.md

 ## Putting a word on the board

-To create the initial empty board we can use the `array` function to turn a list of `Nothing` values into a 15x15 array.
+To create the initial empty board we can use the `array` function to turn a list of pairs of indices and `Nothing` values into a 15x15 array.
 Then we can put a `WordPut` onto the board.
+The `updateBoard` function uses a fold to update the array with each element of the `WordPut` in turn.
+The `(//)` operator is used in `updateSquare` to update the array.

 ```haskell
 newBoard :: Board